jiz322/CSE325FinalProject/README.md

 This is the final project for CSE3/425 at Lehigh University

 ## Task
-Classify Amazon Review text into 5 categories.
+Classify Amazon Review text data into 5 categories.
 From 1-star to 5-star.

 ## Methodology
 For the same task, many DL and Non-DL models are implemented, including RNN, Naive Bayes, and fining tuning BERT. \